 We are lying to ourselves.

-And it is at this point in the story that I replace hot dogs with my life, and my dad with God.
+And it is at this point in the story that I replace hot dogs with my life and my dad with God.
 See the analogy there?
 I’m always trying to “handle” my life, to make it better, to make things work.
 But what I’ve found through much trial and error (think burning hot dogs) is that my life operates much more smoothly when I depend upon God.

 And that is the continual invitation, be it on Independence Day or any other day: complete and utter dependence upon God.
 And no, I’m not talking about quietism here, the idea that doing God’s will is nothing more than docile submission to the world around you, or a sort of passive immovability in the face of life.
 What I’m speaking of is a continual conversation with and cultivation of a relationship with Christ.
-A life based in prayer, Gospel values and humble acceptance of God’s will.
+A life rooted in prayer, Gospel values, and humble acceptance of God’s will.
 The willingness to stop trying to fix outcomes and instead live by the tenet, “Thy will be done.”
 That is dependence upon God.

 St. Ignatius once said, “Work like everything depends on you, pray like everything depends upon God,” and I think that’s a pretty accurate summary of what a radical dependence upon God looks like.
 We don’t stop doing the footwork, but we do stop trying to control the results.
 We are in a continual conversation with God, who is always leading the way.
 And that is the thing — we’ve got to remember who is God and who is God’s creation.
 That is, we’re not in charge.

-The Fourth of July might be the biggest secular holiday in the United States (I say “might” because I got that information off the Internet), but it offers us the opportunity to take a step back from our busy worlds of making things happen, doing everything, and fixing it all, to pause for a moment and commit (or recommit as the case may be) to a deeper dependence upon God.
+The Fourth of July might be the biggest secular holiday in the United States (I say “might” because I got that information off the internet), but it offers us the opportunity to take a step back from our busy worlds of making things happen, doing everything, and fixing it all, to pause for a moment and commit (or recommit as the case may be) to a deeper dependence upon God.

 And really, what better time is there to surrender to God than Independence Day?
 And no, I’m not joking, because when is there a better time to recognize God’s loving activity in our life and our world than while gathered with friends and family?
-What better time to recognize God’s immanence and glory than while watching in awe as a shower of red, white and blue flashes across a pitch black sky?
+What better time to recognize God’s immanence and glory than while watching in awe as a shower of red, white, and blue flashes across a pitch black sky?
 What better way to appreciate how God provides for us than while inhaling the smoky, sumptuous aromas off the grill?

 Yes, God’s in the thick of it all and is inviting us to move closer, to let go of the reins, and to let God take care of things.
 It’s a pretty nutty idea, this whole dependence on God thing.
 It goes against the grain of all we are taught to value, and yet as has been proven time and again, from the disciples through the saints, it is in this dependence that the greatest strength of all is found.